 The Corporation's long-term compensation program ensures the alignment of the Named Executives with Shareholders and other stakeholders in the value creation process.
 The long-term compensation provides an effective retention measure for key senior executives.
 The establishment of a balance between short and long-term compensation is essential for the Corporation's sustained performance, including its ability to attract, motivate and retain a pool of talented executives in a very competitive employment market.
-To achieve this balance and to complement the existing Stock Option Plan, the Corporation adopted an Employee Share Purchase Plan, a RSU Plan and a DSU Plan.
+To achieve this balance and to complement the existing Stock Option Plan, the Corporation adopted an Employee Share Purchase Plan and a RSU Plan.

-The quantum of the long-term component of the Named Executives' compensation as a percentage of their total compensation is identified below, however such percentage remains subject to a review by the HRS Committee:
+The targeted quantum of the long-term component of the Named Executives' compensation as a percentage of their total compensation is identified below, however such percentage remains subject to a review by the HR Committee:

-Named Executives Percentage of the long-term component of Named Executives' compensation over their total compensation (%)

-Chief Executive Officer 60
+Named Executives Targeted Percentage of the long-term component of Named Executives' compensation over their total compensation (%) Executive Chair and former Chief Executive Officer 60 President and current Chief Executive Officer 65 Senior Vice President 55 President of ODV 33 Chief Financial Officer and Vice President, Finance 52 Vice President, Legal Affairs and Corporate Secretary 53

-President 58

-Senior Vice President 56

-Chief Financial Officer and Vice President, Legal Affairs and Corporate Secretary 54